 Warehouse costs

 Rent charged is treated by HB as income and they recognise an exit fee.
 However, MGL and MG MCC recognise rent in as a cost in their profit and loss accounts.
 Hence, the amounts do not eliminate on consolidation.
 In addition MGL and MG MCC do not recognise the exit fee in their accounts.
-These intercompany amounts are not eliminated on consolidation.
+These intercompany amounts are not eliminated on consolidation and are shown grossed-up.

 HB rates

-HB have two warehouses in Liverpool for which they have not been charged rates since early 1997.
+HB have two warehouses in Liverpool for which they have not been charged rates by the local council since early 1997.
 The accrual of $565k was released in September 1999.
 The provision was booked again as an audit adjustment.

 Floor repairs